Clayto30/Horiseon_home/README.md

 ​
 ---
 ​
-🏆 The sections listed above are the minimum for a good README, but your project will ultimately determine the content of this document.
-You might also want to consider adding the following sections.
-​

 ---
 ​
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.